 Families begin by meeting with a parent visitor who will discuss any questions or concerns about pregnancy or a baby’s first years.
 Based on the discussion, all families will receive information and learn about resources available in the community for new parents.
 Some families will receive further support through home visitation.
 Yes, right in your own home!

-WHO can participate in HANDS?
-First-time moms and/or dads residing in Kentucky.
+- First-time moms and/or dads residing in Kentucky

-WHEN do HANDS services begin?
-Services can begin during pregnancy or anytime before a child is 3 months old.
+Services can begin during pregnancy or anytime before the child is three months old.

-WHY participate in HANDS?
 Parents are the most important people in a baby’s life.
 Parents are the first and most important teachers a child will ever have.
-And, parenting is a very demanding job, and all parents have questions and stress.
+Parenting is a very demanding job, and all parents have worries, questions, and stress.

 - Support throughout the pregnancy and the early years of their baby’s life.

 - Ways to make their homes safer for babies and children.